{{flagHref}}

 Shear Modulus of Common Materials

-Below is a table displaying shear modulus (G) values for common materials.
-The shear modulus is a measure of a material’s resistance to shear deformation and is related to its stiffness.
+Here is a table of Shear Modulus (G) values for common materials.
+The shear modulus measures a material's resistance to shear deformation and is related to its stiffness.

 Material